dmbarbour/glas/docs/GlasDesign.md

 Some applications can be implemented using the command line's effects handler - including REPLs, package managers, language servers, or web-based IDEs.
 However, a primary intention is to develop verbs to deterministically and reproducibly extract useful binaries from the Glas module system, including compilation of independent executables.
 The command line interface should (eventually) be bootstrapped by extracting an executable binary.

-*Note:* Besides `--run`, the Glas command line interface will support `--version`, `--help`, and perhaps a few useful ad-hoc functions.
-Additionally, environment variable `GLAS_PATH` is used during lookup of modules.
+*Note:* Besides `--run`, the Glas command line interface will support `--version`, `--help`, and perhaps a few useful ad-hoc built-in functions.
+However, the intention is that most logic should be represented in the module system.

 ## Glas Programs

-Glas programs are a subset of values with a standard interpretation.
-The program model is designed for convenient composition, extension, staging, and analysis.
-Glas programs are required when defining language modules or command-line verbs, and are effective for representing simple user applications.
+Glas programs are Glas values with a standard interpretation.
+The program model is designed for convenient composition, extension, staging, analysis, and simplicity of implementation.
+Glas programs are necessary when defining language modules or command-line verbs.
+User applications can optionally be represented by Glas programs, assuming command-line verbs to compile and extract a binary.

 Glas programs manipulate a data stack.
-Interaction with the outside world is via request-response effects.
-Effects handlers can implement a sandbox or adapter layer for effects.
-Glas programs are minimally characterized by a static stack arity (e.g. 2--3 meaning 2 inputs, 3 outputs) and an effects API that describes expected requests and resulting behavior.
+Glas programs have an easily computed a static stack arity (e.g. 2--3 meaning 2 inputs, 3 outputs) and an effects API that describes expected requests and resulting behavior.
+Interaction with the outside world can be controlled or adapted via effects handlers.

 Glas conditionals are backtracking.
 If an operation fails within a conditional context, we undo the effects then evaluate the alternative branch.
 If a branch obviously always fails, it might be eliminated by a compiler.
-This backtracking behavior is convenient for composable pattern matching and transactional behavior.
+This backtracking behavior is convenient for composable pattern matching and transactional behavior, but does complicate integration with synchronous effects APIs (such as filesystem access).

-Glas programs have a weakness: there is no built-in namespace.
-Code reuse is by replication, not by reference.
-This simplifies composition but complicates performance.
-Performance might be mitigated by structure sharing and memoization (work sharing) at the value layer, or by a compression pass that packages common subprograms into an effects handler.
+Glas programs do not have a namespace.
+Logically, code is inlined and replicated.
+Replication can be mitigated by structure sharing, memoization, or perhaps a compression pass by a compiler.
+The advantage is that subprograms can be understood or manipulated in isolation, without contextual complications.

 ### Stack Operators